Demographics of Wales: Military staff and veterans

-Out of the armed services, the Army has the largest presence in Wales, with over 1,400 personnel based there.
+Out of all the armed services, the Army has the largest presence in Wales, with over 1,400 personnel based there.
 As of 2019, there were 3,230 military and civilian personnel based in Wales.

 In the 2021 census, around 115,000 people in Wales reported that they had previously served in the armed forces, around 4.5% of usual residents in Wales aged 16 years or older.